03matig/RecipeAppAPI-UdemyBusinessCourseDjango/README.md

     * A very popular standard for describing and documenting API
     * Supported by most API documentation tools (we'll user SwaggerUI)
     * Uses popular formats like YAML/JSON.

+#### How do I use it?
+1. First thing you do is download and run in a local SwaggerUI instance (supported API documentation tool)
+2. Serve Swagger with our API itself (deployed URL as part of our API).

 ## Building docker compose
 docker compose run *name_of_the_service*: what this does is to run a temporarily container based on the definition of the service *name_of_the_service*